-At the February 21, 2023 public hearing, public service agencies provided testimony to the need of additional programs for at risk youth, specifically foster youth, transitional aged youth (TAY) and children with disabilities.
+At the March 5, 2024 public hearing, public service agencies provided testimony to the need of additional programs for food insecure residents.
 Additionally, the need for programs that provide support services to homeless individuals, residents at risk of homelessness with rental/mortgage/utility assistance and those facing domestic and dating violence.
 Mental health services and facilities are of great need in the High Desert as well.

-6. Summary of comments or views not accepted and the reasons for not accepting them
+Summary of comments or views not accepted and the reasons for not accepting them

-The needs mentioned during the formal public hearings and City Council meetings throughout the year were taken into consideration when selecting programs to be funded in FY 2023-2024.
+The needs mentioned during the formal public hearings and City Council meetings throughout the year were taken into consideration when selecting programs to be funded in FY 2024-2025.
 All public comments and views received were accepted and taken into consideration in making funding recommendations.